kirra-docs

 Control Type Purpose

-Triangulate Visible KAD or Holes Dialog Build a triangulated surface from visible KAD entities or hole collars
+Triangulate Dialog Build a triangulated surface mesh from survey points or drawing data

-Intersection Line of Two Meshes Tool Compute and draw the intersection polyline between two surface meshes
+Surface Intersection Tool Compute the intersection line(s) between two surface meshes

-Extrude a Polygon Dialog Sweep a closed polygon to a target elevation to build a 3D solid
+Extrude KAD to Solid Dialog Sweep a closed KAD polygon vertically to build a 3D solid volume

-Contour the Mesh at intervals Dialog Generate contour lines at regular elevation intervals
+Contour Surface Dialog Generate contour lines at regular elevation intervals

-On open meshes, the Original Surface Boolean and Trimesh-Boolean engines are complementary — sometimes one engine succeeds where the other fails.
 Mesh booleans are difficult; make your meshes as clean and manifold as you can before running them.
+If one engine fails on a given input, the other may still succeed.

 Triangulate Visible KAD or Holes